Look at that yummy aged metal

 I'm sharing the process I use but please use your own judgement and do your own research

-when mixing components, even "natural" ones. ;)
+when mixing ingredients, even "natural" ones. ;)

 This is one small section of my fairly organized supply of metal